Can Video Games Cause Violence?

 Moral panics over the potentially damaging effects of media violence on children are hardly new.
-Along with Frederic Wertham’s crusade against comic books during the 1950s, similar concerns have been raised over violence in movies, television, and the Internet though the link between media violence and violent behaviour in children has never been reliably demonstrated.
+Along with Frederic Wertham’s crusade against comic books in the 1950s, similar concerns have been raised over violence in movies, television, and the Internet—even though the link between media violence and violent behaviour in children has never been reliably demonstrated.

-Beginning in 1983 when U.S. Surgeon General C. Everett Koop implicated violent video games as a leading cause of family violence, news stories about video games such as Death Race (allowing players to run over “gremlins”) and Custer’s Revenge (with a naked Custer avoiding arrows to have sex with a Native American woman) have helped reinforce the idea that graphic violence in video games was potentially harmful.
-In 1994, the video game industry established the Educational Software Rating Board (ESRB) as a voluntary system where video games could be rated according to violence or other inappropriate material.
+Beginning in 1983, when U.S. Surgeon General C. Everett Koop implicated violent video games as a leading cause of family violence, news stories about video games such as Death Race (allowing players to run over “gremlins”) and Custer’s Revenge (where a naked Custer avoids arrows in order to have sex with a Native American woman) have helped reinforce the idea that graphic violence in video games was potentially harmful.
+In 1994, the video game industry established the Entertainment Software Rating Board (ESRB) as a voluntary system where video games could be rated according to violence or other inappropriate material.
 Rating video games according to age-appropriate categories was intended to prevent underage children from playing games considered too intense for them.

-At the same time, there was a sharp rise in research studies examining the link between child violence and video games though the results were rarely consistent.
+At the same time, there was a sharp rise in research studies examining the link between child violence and video games, though the results were rarely consistent.
 In an excellent overview of video game studies recently published in American Psychologist, author Christopher J. Ferguson of Texas A&M International University pointed out that many scholars working in the area of child violence added to the moral panic with studies that were often flawed.
-While psychological studies designed to correct for these problems continued to show a link, other studies turned up no relationship at all between video game violence and antisocial behaviour in children.
-The debate over video games has led to a serious split between different groups of researchers which was as much about politics as research findings.
+While some psychological studies designed to correct for these problems continued to show a link, other studies turned up no relationship at all between video game violence and antisocial behaviour in children.
+The debate over video games has led to a serious split between different groups of researchers—a split that was as much about politics as it was about research findings.

-- Lack of real agreement over whether a consistent relationship between video game violence and real-life violence
+- Lack of real agreement over whether a consistent relationship exists between video game violence and real-life violence.

 - Problems over how aggression is actually measured.
 Since there are no commonly accepted tests of aggression, researchers often use laboratory measures that may not be valid or reliable enough to test the link between media violence and aggressive behaviour.

 - The problem of small effect sizes.
-How large a correlation does there need to be between video game violence and real life aggression?
+How large a correlation between video game violence and real life aggression should warrant real-life concern?
 Almost all meta-analyses agree on a correlation of about 0.15 which, while significant, is really not that large.
-Researchers also debate whether an effect size that small is enough to rein in the entire video game industry as a result.
+Researchers debate whether an effect size that small is enough to justify reining in the entire video game industry.

-All of which comes back to the familiar problem of science being used to promote moral panic, however justified that panic might seem.
-As Ferguson points out in his article, “scientists who are exposed to the violent imagery of some games and are subsequently offended may interpret ambiguous data in light of their emotional responses to offensive material”.
-This is a problem that often lies at the core of many psychological research studies which are expected to guide public policy on controversial subjects, whether it involves child abuse, the harmful effects of rock music, or in this case, violent video games.
+In the end, it all comes back to the familiar problem of science being used to promote moral panic, however justified that panic might seem.
+As Ferguson points out in his article, “scientists who are exposed to the violent imagery of some games and are subsequently offended may interpret ambiguous data in light of their emotional responses to offensive material.”
+This is a problem that often lies at the core of many psychological research studies which are expected to guide public policy on controversial subjects, whether it involves child abuse or the harmful effects of rock music—or, in this case, violent video games.

-While the issue of whether violent video games are harmful for children is far from settled, every new tragedy that comes to light becomes introduced as evidence in the debate (including the Newtown massacre in December).
-That the latest statistics show youth violence at a 40-year low despite the popularity of video games is something that has to be considered, especially with media psychologists insisting that game violence is directly responsible for shooting rampages (along with psychiatric medication, availability of guns, or whatever other pet cause is being advocated).
+While the issue of whether violent video games are harmful for children is far from settled, every new tragedy that comes to light becomes introduced as evidence in the debate (including the Newtown massacre in December of 2012).
+That the latest statistics show youth violence at a 40-year low—despite the popularity of video games—is something that has to be considered, especially with media psychologists insisting that game violence is directly responsible for shooting rampages (along with psychiatric medication, availability of guns, or whatever other pet cause is being advocated).